 At Athabasca University, students are permitted one registration and one reregistration in each course.
 You may reregister in an undergraduate course provided you are eligible to register in the current revision of the course.
-You cannot re-register in a course that has been tomporarily or normanantly alocad temporarily or permanently closed.
+You cannot re-register in a course that has been temporarily or permanently closed.